csiebler/aml-automl-custom-component/README.md

 # aml-automl-custom-component

-A custom component for using AutoML in Designer for Batch Scoring.
+A set of custom components for using AutoML and AutoML Vision in Designer for Batch Scoring.
 It supports the following AutoML models:

 * Classification
 * Regression
 * Forecasting

+For AutoML Vision, it supports:

+* Image Classification (using AutoML Vision)

 ![alt text](media/screenshot.png "Screenshot of the custom component")